 Reviews 0 Write a Review!

 Can I get into Springhill?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-3,233 out of 6,245 applicants or 52% were admitted making Springhill a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
-Academically, it has easy requirements for admission test scores.
+3,055 out of 7,393 applicants or 41% were admitted making Springhill a more competitive school to get into with a lesser chance of acceptance for average applicants.
+Academically, it has challenging requirements for admission test scores.
 Spring Hill College typically accepts and attracts B+ average high school students.
-Only 11% of those admitted chose to enroll in the school.
+Only 14% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to Spring Hill College and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that Springhill regularly accepts students with ACTs of 22 and above.
 We estimate the school accepting minimim ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of appliants - and students with a 27 and above have very competitive chances.
 Scoring well on the ACT is very important as 92 percent of applicants submit ACT scores to Spring Hill College.

 Reporting indicates the school consistently takes SAT composite scores down to 1070 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 970.
 The estimated average SAT composite for admitted freshman is 1170 out of 1600.
 19 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |22 to 24||Avg -||31%-41%|

 |970 to 1070||Reach||19%-29%|